Hugh O'Neill, Earl of Tyrone: Faith and Fatherland campaign

 On 5 November 1599, in a strong position after Essex's failed campaign, Tyrone issued a public proclamation declaring a holy war against non-Catholics.
 He sent a list of 22 proposed terms for a peace agreement to Queen Elizabeth, including a request on the status of future Lord Deputies.
 This amounted to accepting English sovereignty over Ireland as a reality while hoping for tolerance and a strong Irish-led administration.
 The Dublin government were frightened upon receiving the proclamation.
 It was decided that any further meetings would be unseemly and futile, and the proposal was ignored.

 Tyrone's main goal was now to win over Ireland's English-speaking Catholic population (the "Old English").
 Despite his previous apathy towards religion, Tyrone began to position himself as a champion for Catholicism in order to rally further Irishmen to his cause.
 He declared that "if [he] had to be king of Ireland without having the catholic religion, [he] would not the same accept".
 Tyrone gained a token of encouragement from Pope Clement VIII, who entitled him "Captain General of the Catholic Army in Ireland".
 In late 1599 and early 1600, the Earl was in Munster on pilgrimage.
 He supported the claim of James FitzThomas Fitzgerald (the Súgán Earl) to the Earldom of Desmond, and recognised Florence MacCarthy as the MacCarthy Mor at Inniscarra.
-However, the Munster expedition ended in failure when in early March, confederacy commander Maguire was shot and killed by royal forces during a reconnaissance mission near Cork.
+However, the Munster expedition ended in failure when confederacy commander Maguire was shot and killed by royal forces during a reconnaissance mission near Cork.
 Maguire's death was a major loss to the confederacy and prompted Tyrone to abruptly return to Ulster.
 Ultimately Tyrone's religious rhetoric could not abolish the deep distrust the Old English had of the Gaelic Irish, and he looked again to Spanish intervention as a means of winning the war.

 In April 1600, a Spanish ship arrived in Ireland bearing considerable supplies of munitions for the confederacy.
 Tyrone stimulated the Irish-Spanish alliance by sending his son Henry to Spain in April 1600.
 At this time controversial Jesuit James Archer operated as his representative at the Spanish court.